-To be able to operate the solar system optimally and safely, a control is necessary.
-Their task is to control the pumps and valves depending on the collector and storage tank temperatures or, if the solar yield is too low, to heat the storage tank via the existing heating system73.
+In order to be able to operate the solar system optimally and safely, a control is necessary.
+Their task is to control the pumps and valves depending on the collector and storage tank temperatures or, if the solar yield is too low, to heat the storage tank via the existing heating system.